cromptone/web-german-vocab/README.md

 _How to add more vocabulary_

 * Add a .js file to the /src/assets folder.
-* * Follow the existing templates of all the other files in the assets folder
+* * Follow the existing templates of all the other files in the assets folder.
+Create and export a constant that's a big, long, multi-line string enclosed in back-ticks.
 * * German first, then a tab delimiter, then the English translation.
-Any explanation goes with the English: create a constant German first, then a tab delimiter, then the English translation.
+Any explanation (e.g., n-declension) goes with the English.
 * * Conveniently, these two columns can be copy-pasted from an Excel spreadsheet and wrapped in backticks very easily
 * Now you need to modify /src/components/DrillAndOptionsContainer.js
-* * Import the new file at the top
+* * Import the new file at the topt
-* * Update the vocabListOptions, following the pattern
+* * Update the vocabListOptions (``text`` is the user-facing name on the button, ``id`` is the list ID)
-* * Update the getVocabListById function with another "else if"
+* * Update the rawVocabListById object (the key is the id from vocabListOptions, the value is the imported constant)
 * That's it!

 __________________________________________________________